random-labs/ledgerjs-stellar/README.md

 - Run `python HttpsServer.py`
 - In Chrome open `https://localhost:4443/browser/index.html`

-The relevant code is contained in `./browser/index.html`
+The relevant code is contained in `./browser/index.html` and `src/operations.js`.

 ### Usage of LedgerJS Stellar library